 2. Winter Springs

 When you go to Florida your main stop is probably Orlando.
-After all, it’s got, Disney and countless other amenities.
+After all, it’s got Disney, countless other amenities, and a great collection of Orlando hotels.
 You would live there if not for all the tourist traffic.

 Avoid the traffic by moving to Winter Springs instead.
 It’s a smaller town that rests right outside Orlando.
 The crime rate here is lower than in the big city and the weather is gorgeous year-round.